breadboard-ai/breadboard/seeds/breadboard/docs/quick-start/README.md

 There are four different kinds of events:

-- `input` -- this is printed when the node encounters an `input` node.
+- `input` -- this is printed when an `input` node is visited.
 As data, the probe will print out the internal representation of the node known as `descriptor`, as well as `inputs` and `outputs` for the input node.
 - `output` -- same, but for the `output` node.
 - `node` -- same, but for all other kinds of nodes.
 - `skip` -- this event happens when a node does not yet have the data for all its inputs.
-As data, the probe will supply `missingInputs`, which is a list of inputs that haven't yet been supplied by other nodes to successfully run this node.
+As data, the probe will supply `missingInputs`, which is a list of inputs that haven't yet been supplied by other nodes to visit this node.

 These events give us a pretty good way to see what's happening.
 By studying `inputs` and `outputs` fields of each event, we can see what is being passed.
 Very commonly, this shows us our mistakes of passing the wrong data or passing data to the wrong node.

 By itself, `skip` event is not a bad thing.
-It's just an indicator that the boards is looking at possible candidates for the next node to run, and this candidate isn't yet ready to run.
+It's just an indicator that the boards is looking at possible candidates for the next node to visit, and this candidate isn't yet ready to run.
 However, the `skip` event can be very handy when troubleshooting boards that return nothing.
 Usually, the last statement in such a board will be a `skip` event indicating which inputs were missing.
 This is a decent way to find typos in our wiring.

 The `LogProbe` is just one kind of a probe that can be inserted into the board.
 You can make your own.
 To make your own probe, just use a built-in `EventTarget` class (available in both Node 19+ and as a Web API):